 Why are gifts in Wills so important to UNICEF?

-All children are born with potential, but they’re not all given the same opportunities to thrive.
+All children have potential, but not all get the same opportunities to thrive.

 Gifts in Wills Supporters